-What medications will I be required to take during my IVF cycle?
+What medicines will I have to take during my IVF cycle?

-If I take progesterone injections, how should they be given?
+If I take progesterone shots, how should they be given?

-How will I be monitored during ovulation induction, such as an ultrasound and blood tests?
+How will I be watched during ovulation induction.
+Are ultrasound and blood tests used?

 What type of anesthesia will be used in the egg retrieval?